NethServer/docs/developer-manual/en/development_process.rst

 Enhancement
   describe an improvement of the current code or an entire new feature.
-For example, remove harmless warning of a running process or designing a new UI panel.
+For example, remove an harmless warning of a running process or designing a new UI panel.

-Bugs and enhancements will always produce some code changes inside a one or more git repositories.
+Bugs and enhancements will always produce some code changes inside one or more git repositories.

 Each repository is associated to one or more RPM packages.
 Changes to the code